OllisGit/OctoPrint-DisplayLayerProgress/README.md

       "feedrateG1": "953.8",
       "height": {
         "current": "8.00",
+        "currentFormatted": "8"
         "total": "15.00",
-        "totalWithExtrusion": "10.0",  //DEPRECATED don't use it will be removed in next version "currentFormatted": "8",
         "totalFormatted": "15",
-        "totalWithExtrusionFormatted": "10"  //DEPRECATED don't use it will be removed in next version },
+        "totalWithExtrusion": "10.0",  //DEPRECATED don't use it will be removed in version 1.19.0 "totalWithExtrusionFormatted": "10"  //DEPRECATED don't use it will be removed in version 1.19.0 },
       "layer": {
         "averageLayerDuration": "0h:01m:03s",